 Pareidolia is one of the first things that any paranormal investigator becomes familiar with.
 It is a concept that we really already know about, but we fail to understand how much an effect this common ‘trick of the mind’ can influence us in the paranormal and covers a lot more areas than you may think.

-This phenomena is a form of apophenia which is where the brain tries to make sense out of patterns of data.
-It is thought that this psychological phenomena was a form of survival which we have inherited from our ancestors.
+This phenomenon is a form of apophenia which is where the brain tries to make sense out of patterns of data.
+It is thought that this psychological phenomenon was a form of survival that we inherited from our ancestors.

 "As soon as the infant can see, it recognizes faces, and we now know that this skill is hardwired in our brains.
 Those infants who a million years ago were unable to recognize a face smiled back less, were less likely to win the hearts of their parents, and less likely to prosper."

 The Demon Haunted World 1995

 If a baby did not recognize its parents, it would interact and smile less.
 It is thought that the brain was 'wired' to recognize faces to be able to form bonds with its parents.
 When your child sees your face, it often lights up with a smile, even from those early weeks.
 The brain was trained to recognize faces.